NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/README.md

 Sprint 1:

+Create a sample e-commerce application with `django` that have a simple CRUD Locally

+Sprint 2:

-Create a sample e-commerce application that have a simple CRUD Get a basic web server running on Azure that can connect to AzureSQL Get a basic web server running on AWS that can connect to RDS Ensure the web app can serve static content
+Get a basic web server running on Azure that can connect to `AzureSQL` Get a basic web server running on AWS that can connect to `RDS` Ensure the web app can serve static content
 Ensure the web app can serve dynamic content and have will CRUD functionality as described